Updated May 31, 2022

 When track has already been installed on your layout, and you’re making additions or changes to the track arrangement, you need to use the Xuron 2175M Vertical Track Cutter.

-This tool is designed to be held in the vertical position, and allows you to cut rail without damaging the ties or roadbed.
+Designed to be held in the vertical position, the 2175M enables you to cut rail without damaging the ties or roadbed.
 A couple of light swipes with a fine-tooth needle file will clean-up the rail ends.
-This powerful cutter can also be used on solid nickel-silver or brass rail up to code 100.
+You can also use this powerful cutter on solid nickel-silver or brass rail up to code 100.

 A third type of track has roadbed and track supplied as integral, snap-together sections.
 Bachmann, Atlas, and Kato are makers of this type of track.

-Sometimes, the track sections can be easily removed from the molded ballast roadbed.
+Sometimes, you can easily remove track sections from the molded ballast roadbed.
 You then use the Xuron 2175B Track Cutter to cut the rail.
-When the track cannot be removed from the roadbed, use the 2175M Vertical Track Cutter to cut the rail.
+If you cannot remove the track from the roadbed, use the 2175M Vertical Track Cutter to cut the rail.
 The roadbed can then be trimmed to match the track with a fine-toothed razor saw.